liveview-native/live_view_native/guides/ex_doc_notebooks/stylesheets.md

 ### Stylesheet Modules

-Stylesheet modules define classes within the `~SHEET` sigil.
-These modules must include `use LiveViewNative.Stylesheet, :swiftui` to access the `~SHEET` sigil.
+Stylesheet modules define classes within the `~SHEET` sigil and must include `use LiveViewNative.Stylesheet, :swiftui`.

-Here's an example stylesheet using the `~SHEET` sigil.
-This stylesheet creates a `color-red` class.
-The `color-red` class applies the [foregroundStyle](https://developer.apple.com/documentation/swiftui/view/foregroundstyle(_:)) SwiftUI modifier.
-The modifier accepts an argument for color.
-In this example, we provide the [.red](https://developer.apple.com/documentation/swiftui/color/red) color.
+In this example, the stylesheet generates a `color-red` class.
+This class applies the `[foregroundStyle](https://developer.apple.com/documentation/swiftui/view/foregroundstyle(_:)` SwiftUI modifier, which accepts an argument for color.
+In our example, we chose the `[.red](https://developer.apple.com/documentation/swiftui/color/red)` color.

 ```elixir
 defmodule MyStyleSheet do